swent-epfl/public/bootcamp/deliverables/B3/4-GoogleMaps.md

 ### Implementing it in your app

 By this point, you have already implemented Nominatim to associate coordinates with a ToDo.
-You can now update your `MapScreen` composable to display the map, with markers for each todo.
+You can now update your `MapScreen` composable in `ui/map/Map.kt` to display the map, with markers for each todo.
+The Maps SDK wiring (`MAPS_API_KEY` placeholder in `AndroidManifest.xml` and the `local.properties` load in `app/build.gradle.kts`) is already in the template.

 The final result should be something like this: